 Many people equate human trafficking with sex trafficking; however, commercial sex is just one of the types of forced labor to which traffickers subject their victims.
 Some experts believe that worldwide, there are more instances of labor trafficking than sex trafficking.
 Still, there is greater awareness of sex trafficking in the United States.
 Also, while many people believe that only undocumented workers get trafficked, it can happen to any person of any nationality.

 Anybody can be approached by a trafficker.
 The process by which people become victims of human trafficking usually involves a period of “grooming” and typically does not involve outright kidnapping or violence.
 Most human traffickers psychologically manipulate victims into believing they can provide them a better life or a means of earning an income and improving their living situation.
-Traffickers gain their victims’ trust over a period of many months or years, and sometimes, victims do not consider that they are being controlled and extorted by their traffickers.
+Traffickers gain their victims’ confidence over a period of many months or years, and sometimes, victims do not consider that they are being controlled and extorted by their traffickers.
 This type of manipulation occurs more easily when family members, spouses, and romantic partners do the trafficking.

 The International Labor Organization estimates that there are more than 40 million human trafficking victims worldwide, with hundreds of thousands in the United States.